Gem Profile- Lepidolite and Sugilite

 Shedding light on Sugilite

-Bonnie DeHart's husband Jerry cabbed this Russian Sugilite, and Bonnie wrapped it into a pendant in 14kt gold-filled wire.
+Bonnie DeHart's husband, Jerry, cabbed this Russian Sugilite, and Bonnie wrapped it into a pendant with 14kt gold-filled wire.

 Judy Ellis's Gem Profile- Lepidolite and Sugilite - , General Education, , Sugilite pendant